 Investigating Your Accident

 Before submitting an initial settlement offer, the insurance company will investigate the conditions that led to the accident.
-The insurance company wants to know several things about the accident, what injuries you sustained, and what your recovery looks like after the accident.
-It is advisable to talk to an experienced product liability attorney as soon as possible to protect your rights to fair compensation.
+The insurance adjuster wants to know several things about the accident, what injuries you sustained, and what your recovery looks like after the accident.
+It is advisable to talk to an experienced personal injury and product liability attorney as soon as possible to protect your rights to fair compensation.

 #1.
 Who caused your accident?